jj9btcproj/CryptoCoin-Price-Indicator/README.md

 6) If you want the indicatator to run on startup type Y and press enter when asked "Run on startup?
 (Y/N): "

-7) Troubleshooting: If you run into a problem with ownership on desktop file cryptocoin-price-indicator.desktop
+7) Troubleshooting: If you run into a problem with ownership on desktop file cryptocoin-price-indicator.desktop (a lock in the icon for the desktop file)

 	sudo chown $USER cryptocoin-price-indicator.desktop